omerfuyar/Code-Foxtrot/README.md

 # Code-Foxtrot

--   This project is a test project for developing a full stack web application using MERN stack (React, Node.js, and MongoDB).
+* This project first started to create a full stack web application using MERN stack (React, Node.js, and MongoDB).
--
+* Now I use it for experimenting any kind of network ideas.